 We need your permission to contact you regarding your incomplete orders.
-If for some reason you don't complete your order, we want to be able to contact you and make sure that you are understanding your quote clearly and see if there any ways that we can help.
+If for some reason you don't complete your order, we want to be able to contact you and make sure that you are understanding your quote clearly and to see if there are any ways that we can help.
 We can't do this unless you check "Yes" to this question.

 Please list the name of the person who will be responsible for the administration of your insurance policy.
 In the event of any news or changes to the policy, this will be the person that we will contact.

-Please note that the person who listed as the applicant will become the Named Insured on the policy.
+Please note that the person who is listed as the applicant will become the Named Insured on the policy.

 The Named Insured has special rights and duties.
 These rights and duties are explained in General Rules of the policy wording.

 If you are applying as an individual, please list your full legal name in the Applicant’s name box.

 If you are applying as a Partnership or Joint Venture please list the full legal name for yourself, your partners or co-venturers.